1. Before you begin

 5. Choose your settings

-Windows 8.1 brings you the Windows Store, Start screen and Microsoft account, as well as enhancements in personalisation, search, Store apps and cloud connectivity – and the security and reliability features you expect from Windows.
+Windows 8.1 brings you the Windows Store, Start screen and Microsoft account, but also enhancements in personalisation, search, Store apps and cloud connectivity – along with the security and reliability features you expect from Windows.

 Here is a summary of the system requirements: